JaledMC/Learning-arduino/README.md

 # Learning-arduino

 This repository stores some projects maked with arduino, to introduce step by step, from begginers level, of microcontrollers, sensors, and other electronics components.
+It's recomended to see the code while reading the info.
+Click on the **code link** of each project for that.

 Click any project to obtain more info, schematics, and arduino code.